60° F

 Why is Yosemite open if staff are furloughed?

 The federal government is working with each national park to determine which will remain open to the public.
-Yosemite’s website says it will remain “as accessible as possible” during the shutdown.
-However, NPS will only have a few essential staff on duty.
+Yosemite National Park’s website says it will remain “as accessible as possible” during the shutdown.
+However, NPS will only have fewer staff on duty, who are essential to visitor safety.
 This means the park relies on visitors to take extra care to protect resources and recreate responsibly.

 Are Yosemite Conservancy programs still running?